Cherenkov plasmons emission by primordial neutrinos: Sum rules for the thermal loop integrals

 \section{Sum rules for the thermal loop integrals}

-In this Appendix, we provide the technique for the computation of the sums over the Matsubara frequencies for basic integrals one deals with in the calculation of the generalized polarization tensor in Eq.~(\ref{eq:Pimunudef}).
+In this Appendix, we provide the computation of the sums over the Matsubara frequencies for some integrals one deals with in the calculation of the generalized polarization tensor in Eq.~(\ref{eq:Pimunudef}).
 Here, we account for both the temperature and the chemical potential.